adlnet/xapi-profiles/xapi-profiles-communication.md

 ```

-“What statement templates are available in this profile?”, “What patterns are available in this profile?”
+“What Statement Templates are available in this profile?”, “What Patterns are available in this profile?”

-Virtually identical to the above, just replace being a Verb or Activity Type with templates or patterns.
-We're able to use inScheme because the server includes semantic metadata letting it know that being a template, being a concept, and being a pattern are all forms of being inScheme, which is a general inclusion operator.
+Virtually identical to the above, just replace being a Verb or Activity Type with Statement Template or Pattern.
+We're able to use inScheme because the server includes semantic metadata letting it know that being a Statement Template, being a concept, and being a Pattern are all forms of being inScheme, which is a general inclusion operator.

 (Prefixes are omitted in these examples until a complete context is ready).

 ## <a name="2.0">2.0</a> Algorithms

 This section specifies two primary algorithms.
-The first, given a Statement and a set of Statement Templates, validates the Statement against all applicable Statement Templates in those provided and returns the templates that match, or an error if any of the matching templates does not validate against the Statement.
+The first, given a Statement and a set of Statement Templates, validates the Statement against all applicable Statement Templates in those provided and returns the Statement Templates that match, or an error if any of the matching Statement Templates does not validate against the Statement.
 The second, given a collection of Statements and a set of Patterns, validates if the Statements follows any of the Patterns.

 ### <a name="2.1">2.1</a> Statement Template Validation

 To validate a Statement against the Statement Templates of a Profile, call the `validates` function described in pseudocode below with the Statement and all the Statement Templates from the Profile.
-This function returns an outcome and an array of templates.
+This function returns an outcome and an array of Statement Templates.
 To interpret the results, consult the table after the algorithm definition.

 ```
 function validates(statement, templates):